Last Updated on

 About twenty kilometers from Louterwater there is Joubertina, the main center of the area, there is a restaurant on the R62, a campsite, and a guest house.
 To find other you will have to enter the country that is not along the road.
 Keep in mind that after Joubertina you will not encounter anything until Kareedouw from where we have crossed the mountains of the Garden Route to return to the coast.

-The pass at Kareedouw is not a big climb but there they are a couple of challenging meters, especially with headwinds.
-After the pass we took the R102 which runs near highway 2 but with light traffic.
+The pass at Kareedouw is not a big climb but there are a couple of challenging meters, especially with headwinds.
+After the pass, we took the R102 which runs near highway 2 but with light traffic.
 You will meet a small market with a restaurant, a brewery, a shop selling local products and an information point, called Oudebosch Farmstall Tsitsikamma.

 From here in Port Elizabeth, the road becomes quite boring, being far from the sea and with no mountains at your side.
 If you have time, however, it’s worth taking detours to see Oyster Bay and Jeffreys Bay.